-Between work, school, church and other family obligations, it’s all too easy to get so busy that you barely have any time left for each other.
+Between work, school, church and other family obligations (it’s especially hard to find time for romance when your children are little), it’s all too easy to get so busy that you barely have any time left for each other.
 Don’t let this happen.

 Whether it’s once a week, once a month or 15 minutes at the end of each day, carve out a special space for one-on-one time and intimate conversation.
 Put it on your calendar and guard it closely.
 After all, you can’t have fun together if you never spend any time together, now can you?

 Good marriages don’t just happen.
 You have to be intentional about it.